-Higgins was named after the Higgins landing craft which was used to bring soldiers ashore on D-Day.
+Higgins, a service dog in training, was named after the Higgins landing craft which was used to bring soldiers ashore on D-Day.
 He will go on to help a very deserving veteran and remind us of the sacrifices made during WWII.

-Apollo Valor has been sponsored through a grant by the Robert Irvine Foundation and Chef Robert Irvine.
+Apollo, a service dog in training, has been sponsored through a grant by the Robert Irvine Foundation and Chef Robert Irvine.
 We named him Apollo after one of the ships Chef Irvine was stationed on while serving.
 He is a sweet boy who can't wait to serve his forever veteran.

-SOFie is named in honor of all those who serve in our nations Special Operations Forces.
+SOFie, a service dog in training, is named in honor of all those who serve in our nations Special Operations Forces.
 She is a very smart girl and we are sure she is going to do amazing things.
 Nutramax Laboratories Veterinary Sciences, Inc. has sponsored our sweet SOFie Valor!
 Thank you Nutramax and the Cosequin team for your dedication to service animals and our country's service members.

 Bradley is named after the Bradley fighting vehicle.
 Bradleys were used to safely transport troops while offering protection.
 What a perfect name as Bradley Valor will help his future veteran safely navigate through life while offering unconditional support through all of life's challenges.
-You will do great things Bradley

 Bomber is named after a Special Forces Vietnam Veteran whose nickname was Bomber.
 After serving time in Vietnam, Bomber was an unconventional warfare instructor and then became the Inspector General at Ft.
 Bragg.
 In 1977 he retired from the Army.
 Our puppy Bomber has big shoes to fill to live up to his name.
-We know with all of the support and love our pups get, he will become a superstar!

 Dimmer is named after the call sign for a heavy helicopter squadron in Vietnam.
 We were so humbled to be contacted about naming a puppy after this squadron and the brave men who were a part of it.
 During the duration of their tour, the Dimmersquadron lost one pilot and our hopes are that Dimmer will make them proud and live up to the story behind his name.
 Go get 'Em Dimmer! 🚁